kumaro/note-taking-app/README.md

 * Cd to directory in terminal
 * Run ```grunt serve```

-As of 8/26/14 app has the ability to:
+As of 8/27/14 app has the ability to:

 * View all lists
-* View single list
-* Add/delete list
+* Create, view, edit, and delete note
+* Create, view, edit 'About' section of note
-* Get geolocation
+* Get geolocation of current position
-* View 'About' page for list
 * Optimized for mobile/tablet
+* Utitlize Firebase Server API via AngularFire

 Updates to add for future versions:

-* Ability to edit/save list
 * Ability to allow Markdown viewable in HTML
 * Add Google Maps API for street view
-* Ability to add/edit specific 'About' per-note
 * Make Desktop friendly